Jinwen-XU/minimalist/README.md

     - `einfart.cls` : more advanced class for typesetting articles
     - `simplivre.cls` : more advanced class for typesetting books

-    They are similar to the main classes, but have unicode support, thus can only be used with either XeLaTeX or LuaLaTeX.
-Currently they have native support to Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish typesetting, and also use more beautiful fonts.
+    They are similar to the main classes, but have Unicode support, thus can only be used with either XeLaTeX or LuaLaTeX.
+Currently, they have native support to Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish typesetting, and also use more beautiful fonts.